Sanya-sys/Mini-Food-Delivery-App/README.md

 _Responsive UI_: Implemented Tailwind CSS to design a responsive and modern UI that mirrors Swiggy’s aesthetics.<br/><br/>

 **3. Efficient Routing with React Router**<br/>
-_React-Router-Dom_: Leveraged React Router for client-side routing, ensuring smooth and dynamic navigation across the application.
+_React-Router-Dom_: Leveraged React Router for client-side routing, ensuring smooth and dynamic navigation across the application.<br/>
 _Lazy Loading_: Enhanced performance by implementing lazy loading of routes, reducing the initial load time and improving the user experience.<br/><br/>

 **4.Higher-Order Functions for Code Enhancement**<br/>